Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection: Experimental Results

 \subsection{Experimental Evaluation of cSAX}

-As already mentioned, the quality of cSAX is examined on the task of anomaly detection.
-To this end, we utilize the detector in Alg.~\ref{alg:anomaly}.
-The choice of this detector is based on the idea that, due to its theoretical and algorithmic simplicity, it will highlight the differences among the distinct time series representations.
-Hereafter, we refer to this detector as the goodness of fit (GoF) detector.
-The GoF detector depends on two parameters; the alphabet size $\kappa$ and the window length $n$.
-In our experiments, the window length is set empirically to $n=50$, and is kept fixed for all datasets.
-Accordingly, the alphabet size is set to $\kappa=10$, except for cSAX that detects automatically the number of clusters.
+As already mentioned, the performance of cSAX is evaluated indirectly on the task of anomaly detection.
+To this end, we utilize the anomaly detector described by Algorithm~\ref{alg:anomaly}, hereafter referred to as the goodness of fit (GoF) detector, and the discord discovery algorithm HOT-SAX (ref.
+Sec.~\ref{sec:HOTSAX}).
+The choice of the GoF detector is based on the idea that, due to its theoretical and algorithmic simplicity, it will highlight the differences among the distinct time series representations.
+On the other hand, the HOT-SAX algorithm is the most widely used method for exact discord discovery and its speed depends highly on the quality of the SAX representation.